dovahkinnn/Mesajlar-privacy-policy/privacy-policy.md

 Information Collection and Use

 Our app requires SMS permissions to function properly as a default SMS application.
-These permissions enable "Mesajlar" to send and receive SMS messages and access message content and contact numbers.
+These permissions enable "Mesajlar" to send and receive SMS messages, access message content and contact numbers, and analyze incoming messages to identify potential spam messages.

+When a spam message is identified, users have the option to report it by clicking on the spam button located in the top right corner of the message screen.
+The message is then moved to a separate spam folder within the app.

 We do not collect or store any other personal information, such as your name, email address, or location.

 We may use the information we collect to: